Sherrie Hewson

-Sherrie Lynn Hutchinson (born 17 September 1950), known professionally as Sherrie Hewson, is an English actress, television personality and novelist.
+Sherrie Hewson (born Sherrie Lynn Hutchinson; 17 September 1950) is an English actress, television personality and writer.
 She is known for her roles as Maureen Holdsworth in Coronation Street (1993–1997, 2006), Virginia Raven in Crossroads (2001–2003), Lesley Meredith in Emmerdale (2004–2006), Joyce Temple-Savage in Benidorm (2012–2018) and Martha Blake in Hollyoaks (2024–2025).

-Hewson was also a main panellist on lunchtime chat show Loose Women (2003–2017) and came sixth place in Celebrity Big Brother in 2015.
-She has also appeared as Doreen Nesbitt (1979-1980) and Mary Henshaw in In Loving Memory (1984–1986) and as Jean in Barbara (1999–2003) on television, and has starred in the films Carry On Behind (1975), The Slipper and the Rose (1976) and Hanover Street (1979).
+Hewson appeared as Doreen Nesbitt (1979-1980) and Mary Henshaw in In Loving Memory (1984–1986) and as Jean in Barbara (1999–2003) on television, and has starred in the films Carry On Behind (1975), The Slipper and the Rose (1976) and Hanover Street (1979).
+She was a panellist on the ITV talk show Loose Women (2003–2017) and came sixth place in the Channel 5 reality show Celebrity Big Brother (2015).
 Hewson has also written three books including a fiction book and a cookery book.

 Early life

 Born in Beeston, near Nottingham, Hewson was brought up in a show-business family; her father Ronald was a singer and her mother Joy was a model.
 Hewson began attending the local dance and dramatics school at the age of three.
 She then attended Dorothy Grants High School for Girls in Beeston, although after the family had moved to a large manor house in Burton Joyce, Hewson completed her primary education at the village school.

 Aged twelve, Hewson was enrolled at The Rodney School, a boarding school in nearby Kirklington.
 Already a member of the Burton Joyce Players, Hewson attended the Midland Academy, studying drama and poetry, before she was granted a scholarship to attend the Royal Academy of Dramatic Art where she attended from age 18.
 While studying at RADA, Hewson shared a flat with fellow students Sharon Maughan and Louise Jameson.